Predator (fictional species): Appearance and capabilities

 Throughout their film appearances, Predators have undergone numerous design variations.
 In Predator 2, the main Predator was designed to look more urban and hip than its predecessor.
 Design changes included tribal ornamentation on the forehead, which was made steeper and shallower, brighter skin coloration and a greater number of fangs.
 This Predator was made less reliant on its plasma caster, and more cunning with the use of nets, spears and bladed weaponry.
 In Alien vs. Predator, the appearance of the Predators was redesigned to make them seem more heroic.
 Redesigns included a reduction in head and waist size, broader shoulders, a more muscular physique, piranha-like teeth on the upper jaw, and dryer and less clammy skin to further differentiate them from the Aliens.
 In Aliens vs. Predator: Requiem, the Predator was returned to the sleeker design concept prior to Alien vs. Predator.
 For the so-called "Black Super Predators" in Predators, the designers used the differences between a cassette tape and an iPod as an analogy in differentiating the new Predators from the classic.
 The Super Predators were designed as leaner and taller than the "classic" Predator design, and they have longer faces, tighter armor, and more swept back dreadlocks.
+The so-called "Feral Predator" from Prey was described as hailing from a desertic location in another hemisphere of the Predator homeworld.
+The design aimed to make it scarier and less humanoid, such as more spaced eyes and a bone mask that did not fully cover his mandibles, which director Dan Trachtenberg considered that "allowed for a very visceral, emotional articulation even while it's masked."